renatolinsdigital/portfolio-template/README.md

 * Compress your images to reduce their file size and improve your website's loading speed.
 Services like iloveimg.com can help you optimize your images without sacrificing quality
 * Whenever possible, use .svg icons instead of other file formats.
 SVGs are scalable and won't lose quality even on high-resolution monitors
 * Make sure to include a favorite icon for your website.
 A well-designed icon can make your site more recognizable and add a professional touch.
 You can easily generate a favicon using services like favicon.io
+* This project utilizes Prettier for maintaining consistent code formatting.
+To ensure the tool works correctly, please refrain from deleting the .vscode folder and install the Prettier extension as a plugin for Visual Studio Code
 * The goal of this website template is to be both simple and professional in design.
 While the site is well-constructed, there are several ways it could be improved.
 For instance, using Typescript instead of Javascript, or utilizing Sass instead of plain CSS could provide additional benefits.
 Additionally, the project currently lacks a bundling (build) configuration.
 If you wish to improve your website's score in services such as Google PageSpeed Insights, it is recommended to consider bundlers such as Vite.
 This can help to optimize your website's loading speed and overall performance, resulting in a better user experience.

 Feel free to make the necessary adjustments to fit your needs!